mlizandier/url-shortener/README.md

     }
 ```
 - Analyze clicks.
 We could imagine a new table and a new NestJS module tracking the number of times the short code has been accessed.
+    - by exploiting the data collected we can create dashboards showing which short link worked best
 ```mermaid
 erDiagram
     short_url ||--|| analytics : ""